lisallreiber/r-workshop_basel23/docs/README.md

 -   Further materials to dig deeper into the workshop topics in the future

 ## Feedback and communication

-<https://gather.town/app/RL6StuU0Rtlvtqp9/R-workshop> is our virtual meeting room at Gather.town.
-We will use the workshop area for all-group input sessions and the group-table areas for working in small groups.
-Don't worry if you are not familiar with Gather.town yet, we will explore it a together at the beginning of the workshop.

 [Issues](https://github.com/lisallreiber/R-Workshop/issues) \<-- all are encouraged to open issues as we go.
 This is actually tremendously helpful to me!
 Examples of issue-worthy thoughts: